ankitapandit939/APC-INJECTION/README.md

-    HERE COMES THE MAIN TOPIC OF DISCUSSION **APC INJECTION**

-    But before WHAT IS APC ?

-    So APC stands for Asynchronous procedure calls these are the functions executed asynchronously within a specific thread of a Machine .
-Basically a request sent to a
-    THREAD.

-    Here is a Breakdown of Asynchronous procedure calls

-   Asynchronous    :
+Now that we are almost done with the prerequisites, let us connect these concepts and gradually move toward our main topic of discussion, beginning with what we mean       by an Asynchronous Procedure Call (APC).

+**What Is APC?**

+APC stands for Asynchronous Procedure Call.

+An Asynchronous Procedure Call is a mechanism in Windows where a function is scheduled to execute inside a specific thread, rather than running immediately.

+In simple terms:

+An APC is a request sent to a thread asking it to execute a piece of code at a later time.

+Breaking Down “Asynchronous Procedure Call”

+**Asynchronous**

-  * The task does not run immediately.
+The task does not run immediately

-  * It does not block other operations.
+It does not block other operations

-  * It runs later when the system is ready.
+It runs later, when the system decides it is safe to do so

-   Procedure Calls :
+**Procedure Call**

-  * A request to run a specific set of instructions (like a function or routine) within a defined execution environment (context).
+A request to execute a specific set of instructions

+Runs within a defined execution context, that is, a thread

-   There are three types of APCs
+**There are three types of APCs**

    * SIMPLE APC
    * EARLY BIRD APC
    * SPECIAL USER APC

-     - SIMPLE APC - A simple APC runs only when a thread is waiting or idle (in an alertable state)
+     **SIMPLE APC** - A simple APC runs only when a thread is waiting or idle (in an alertable state)

        for example :